koush/docs.scrypted.app/add-camera.md

 ## Plugins

 Cameras fall into two categories: `Local` cameras and `Cloud` cameras. `Local` cameras stream on the local network, while `Cloud` cameras stream through the cloud, even if the camera is on the local network.
+Cloud cameras can also be added to Scrypted, but often have limited functionality, including: high latency streams, slow snapshots, unreliable motion detection, etc.

-Continue on to find a matching plugin for your camera.
+Find a matching plugin for your camera and install it in Scrypted Management Console.
 If the camera is a `Local` camera, and no exact plugin can be found, try using the `ONVIF` or `RTSP` plugin (in that order).

 ## Amcrest/Dahua